rafalwoycicki/RADseq_reads/README.md

 - This script takes as input the paired sequences after the cut sites filtering step of the ddradseq_pre.bash script in the form of "Filtered.?.{barcode}.fq.gz" files.

 ### Algorithm:
-1. First only the P5 reads of the $p5len and P7 reads of the $p7len are considered and both the reads are trimmed to these lengths respectively
+1. First only the P5 reads of the $p5len and P7 reads of the $p7len are considered and both the reads are trimmed to these lengths respectively.
-   Tthe DBR sequence of the p7 reads is combined with the p5 read sequence and this combined sequences of P5 reads: DBR_P5read are sorted and only the unique sequences are left after comparison (one sequence from the multiplicated sequences is taken randomly).
-The unique genome sequnces are the ones existing only once with the specific DBR.
-So the additional "reads" being combination of DBR and P5read are considered PCR duplicates and not purged.
+2. The DBR sequences of the p7 reads are combined with the p5 reads sequences and these combined sequences of P5 reads (DBR_P5reads) are sorted.
+   - After sorting only the unique sequences are left after comparison (one sequence from the multiplicated sequences is retained randomly).
+   - The unique genome sequnces are the ones existing only once with the specific DBR.
+So the additional "DBR_P5reads" reads are considered PCR duplicates and purged.
-3. As in practice the paired P7 reads of the P5 read are not all unique (DBR_P7read), this step filters the p7 reads to be the same as p5 reads and to be unique.
+3. As in practice the paired P7 reads of the P5 reads are not all unique, this step double check that the p7 reads are unique (by using DBR_P7reads combination) and paired with the unique p5 reads.
-4. Shortening all the reads to the final $len length as required by ustacks (https://catchenlab.life.illinois.edu/stacks/comp/ustacks.php )part of STACKS package.
+4. Shortening all the reads to the final $len length as required by ustacks (https://catchenlab.life.illinois.edu/stacks/comp/ustacks.php) part of STACKS package.

 - The output file schema of the files ready to be used by "ustacks" is: Short.Filtered.{barcode}.p5p7dedupl.?.fq